gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/Final CSCI 572 Exam Summary.md

   * Advertisers with accounts on Google’s Adwords can define a set of criteria for placement of their ad; typical criteria might include rules

-  * dayparting is a technique that involves increasing your bids during times when conversion rates are typically above average, and decreasing them when rates are typically below average????
+  * dayparting is a technique that involves increasing your bids during times when conversion rates are typically above average, and decreasing them when rates are typically below average

+### What model do many search engines (including Google) use for advertising?
+  pay-per-click (PPC) model

+### What is Adwords?
+It’s Google’s program for accepting pay-per-click ads.
+For every keyword phrase there is an auction where bidders agree to pay a certain amount to Google if their ad is clicked on.
+### What is AdSense?
+AdSense from Google is a service for placing Google ads on web pages.  use wordNet

+### What is Ad Exchange?
+An ad exchange is a technology platform that facilitates the buying and selling of media advertising inventory from multiple ad networks.

+###	What is DoubleClick ad exchange?
+DoubleClick Ad Exchange is a real-time marketplace owned by Google for buying and selling advertising.
+DoubleClick's technology is called the Dynamic Advertising Reporting and Targeting system, or DART,

+### What is real-time-bidding?
+(RTB)
+RTB is a protocol for two digital advertising companies to transact.

+### Which kinds of ads besides cost-per-click do Google offer in AdSense?
+(1) Cost per Thousand displays, CPM
+(2) Cost per Engagement, where advertisers only pay when users actively engage with ads
 ### Google AdWords Auction Rules

   * Each bidder specifies (i) search terms that trigger its bid and (ii) the amount to bid for each search term.
   * Google estimates the “click-through rate” that each bidder would have if it were listed in the first spot.